-Thirteen days ago, we added a second brood box to one of our young honey bee hives and included four foundationless frames as an experiment in “backwards beekeeping.”
-Six days later, we took a quick peek at one of those foundationless frames and found this:
+Thirteen days ago, I added a second deep to one of my young honey bee hives and inserted four foundationless frames as an experiment.
+Six days later, I took a quick peek at one of those foundationless frames and found this:

-Today, we took another look at that same foundationless frame — and look at it now:
+Today, I took another look at that same foundationless frame — and look at it now:

 But that’s nothing.
 Check this out: